 The directors consider that the carrying amount of other financial liabilities approximates their fair value, calculated by discounting future cash flows at market rate at the statement of financial position date.
-The fair valuation of liabilities is based on Level 1 inputs.
 Trade creditors and accruals principally comprise amounts outstanding for trade purchases and on-going costs.
 Invoices are paid at the end of the month following the date of the invoice.
 The average credit period on payables is 30 days.
 The Company has financial risk management policies in place to ensure that all payables are paid within the credit timeframe.